nacular/doodle/docs/pointer.md

 ## Event Bubbling

-### Pointer events "bubble" up to ancestors of a View.
+### Pointer events "bubble" up to ancestors of a View

 Pointer events sent to a View will also be sent up to its parent and so on.
 This means you can listen to all events that happen to the descendants of a View.